API TypeScript Agent

 Overview

 Building upon the OpenServ API Development Guide, this implementation serves as a practical reference for developers looking to create intelligent agents that can handle tasks and respond to chat messages for OpenServ using TypeScript and OpenServ API.
-Please not that for TypeScript, we recommend using our , as it offers more resources and better developer experience.
+Please not that for TypeScript, we recommend using our SDK, as it offers more resources and better developer experience.

 Need more details?
-Check our step-by-step guide on
+Check our step-by-step guide on how to use OpenServ API

 Prerequisites and Environment Setup